 - Exemption if you have ordered a new vehicle.

 - Hardship exemptions on a case-by-case basis, if the company is financially unable in the short term to afford a filter or cleaner vehicle and the business's livelihood depends on having this cleaner vehicle.

 These exemptions are listed for your guide only.
-They are not officially translated, and are current as of Autumn 2016.
+They are not officially translated, and are current as of Spring 2018.
 The original on the city/regional/national website is the only accurate source.